directive0/HeadsUp/README.md

 ### What is left to be done:
+- Numerous tiny bugs
 - Recieve IFTTT alerts
 - Open Images
 - Final bug testing and cleanup
+- Deciding whether to make user-generated tiles a big feature.
+It will require considerable refactoring (and I'm lazy -d0)

 ## Required Hardware: